Okavango Delta & Chobe Explorer

 The highlight today is a boat cruise in the Chobe River.
 This boat cruise gives you the chance to experience the animals of the Chobe from another perspective and you might therefore get up close and personal with hippos, crocodiles and a mind–boggling array of water birds.

-After the Chobe River boat cruise, you will head into Chobe National Park for a two (2) night stay.
+After the Chobe River boat cruise, you will head into Chobe National Park for a two (2) nights stay.

 Throughout your 2 nights stay morning game drives as the sun rises and late afternoon game drives as the sun sets will be the order of the day.